 Palisade peaches, Olathe sweet corn, Rocky Ford melons — Colorado grows a bounty of produce recognized nationwide.
 And, as anyone who has driven on the Eastern Plains can attest, we are a state that owes its heritage, at least in part, to hardworking farmers.
-While you can shop “Colorado Proud” in most grocery stores, you can also pick your own fruits and veggies.
+While you can shop “Colorado Proud” in most grocery stores, you can also pick your own fruits and veggies, especially starting over Labor Day weekend and peaking in September.

 There are a number of small farms and orchards near the Denver metro area (or at least within an hour’s drive).
 Here’s a list of those we found.
 Some offer a wide variety of product, others stick to one or two items such as pumpkins.